awsm-org/awsm/README.md

 https://github.com/awsm-org/img-resize

-The awsm above exercises many of the jaws extension points.
-Also showcases how to browserify your lambda code and still include a non-optimized ver of aws-sdk.
+The `awsm` above exercises many of the jaws extension points.
+It also showcases how to browserify your lambda code and still include a non-optimized ver of aws-sdk.